 Even the blandest of meals can benefit from dipping sauces.
 Instead of using commercial ones like ketchup or ranch (which are loaded with extra sugars and carbs), you can make your own using healthy fats and oils.

 Yogurt and butter are great bases for dips.
 You can add cheese for an extra umami flavor.

 And if you are craving something sweet, try mixing cacao nibs with coconut oil or coconut milk.
 You can use it as a chocolatey spread or dip.

 Fat is on the Menu

-Even though keto needs a high fat menu, there is plenty of options so you won not get bored.
+Even though keto needs a high fat menu, there are plenty of options so you will not get bored.
 Get creative and try these keto fat foods today!